Home Articles How to Build Your Own House with LEGO Bricks: A Step-by-Step Guide

 Taking your LEGO block houses to the next level requires learning some advanced building techniques that professional LEGO artists and architects use in their custom creations.

-The SNOT technique allows you to attach bricks sideways, upside down, or at angles.
+SNOT stands for “Studs Not On Top,” and it allows you to attach bricks sideways, upside down, or at angles.
 This method is essential for creating smooth facades, detailed window frames, and textured exterior walls on your LEGO house.
-By using bracket pieces and headlight bricks, you can achieve architectural details that would be impossible with standard top-down stacking alone.
+By using bracket pieces (like the 1×2/1×2 bracket) and headlight bricks (the classic 1×1 brick with a recessed stud on one side), you can achieve architectural details that would be impossible with standard top-down stacking alone.
+SNOT building is what separates beginner builds from display-quality custom homes.

 Microscale and Minifig-Scale Considerations